 Back to research groups

-From October 2018, the Garaycoechea group studies how the interaction between metabolism and DNA repair leads to mutation in a physiological setting.
+The Garaycoechea group studies how the interaction between metabolism and DNA repair leads to mutation in a physiological setting.

 DNA carries the instructions of life, but is also under constant attack.
 The resulting damage, if not repaired, leads to mutation and disease.
 Common environmental mutagens include sunlight and cigarette smoke, but the integrity of DNA is also threatened by chemicals produced by our own body.
 Our group wants to understand what are the metabolites that arise within cells that damage DNA, and the consequences of this damage.
 Particularly, we are interested in understanding the maintenance of genome stability in stem cells, the rare cell populations responsible for tissue maintenance.